Metallica Hardwired Worldwired Tour To Continue Into Europe

 “What blows my mind is I see young girls in the front.
 And they’re in the front.
 I remember, when I’d go to any gig, there’s no way girls were even near the front because it was too brutal.
 But, I tell you, whether it’s how they do the barricades now, or whatnot… but it’s less brutal… I see fathers and sons up in the front, and daughters.
 It’s anybody and everybody.
 Everybody is certainly welcome.”

 Metallica certainly seems to have much more of an open mind when it comes to their fans, and even their music.

 Metallica has shown time and time again that they are willing to try new things that don’t necessarily fit into the so-called “metal box” that some of their fans might like to keep them caged up in… and they’ve been breaking the metal model for decades.

 Some younger fans might not remember that when Metallica put the now legendary song “Fade to Black” on their second album, Ride the Lightning, a lot of metal purists threw their hands up in disgust.
 When Metallica recorded their first ballad, “Nothing Else Matters,” on their self title release (often referred to as the Black Album), more fans left Metallica, again shaking their heads in disgust.
-Metallica releases an album playing shows with the San Francisco Symphony.
-Metallica cuts their hair during Load and Re-Load.
-Metallica records an album with Lou Reed… and the list goes on and on.
+Metallica released an album playing shows with the San Francisco Symphony.
+Metallica cut their hair during Load and Re-Load.
+Metallica recorded an album with Lou Reed… and the list goes on and on.
 Clearly, Metallica plays by their own rules.

 And now, they continue to play by their own rules.
 On the North American leg of Metallica’s Hardwired Worldwired tour, Metallica has asked former Beastie Boys DJ, Mixmaster Mike to spin records between opening bands.
 This is yet another thing that clearly won’t delight metal and rock purists.